warisa-r/ShockwaveDetection.jl/README.md

 1. [x] Develop 'better' methods to detect the shock
    1. [x] Make threshold a customizable fraction to be multiplied with a max gradient instead of just an unquantified number
 2. [ ] Complete the Rankine-Hugoniot condition for 1D
-3. [ ] Make a struct calling the solver to get the results or reading the output from a file and call ShockwaveDetectionAlgo with that
-4. [x] Develop visualization of shock position in the axis against time.
+3. [x] Develop visualization of shock position in the axis against time.
 Making velocity field a heat map? -> check GLMakie
-5. [ ] Process 2D data
+4. [ ] Process 2D data
-6. [ ] Develop a test series that aligns with the goal (probably from /examples)
+5. [ ] Develop a test series that aligns with the goal (probably from /examples)
    1. [ ] 1D: Check the consistency of the detection, does the shock positions disappear?
 What is the consistency rate?
 What is the velocity of the moving shock and is the detection of stationary shock consistent?